daipl/rn-webbrowser/README.md

 ### iOS

-#### Firebase

-A GoogleService-Info.plist file contains all of the information required by the Firebase iOS SDK to connect to your Firebase project.
-To automatically generate the plist file, [follow the instructions](https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app) on the Firebase console to "Add Firebase to your app".

-Once downloaded, place the file in the root of your iOS app at ios/[YOUR APP NAME]/GoogleService-Info.plist.

-Make sure that the GoogleService-Info.plist file has been added to your project within XCode.

 #### Generate IPA

 Connect your iOS device to your Mac using a USB to Lightning cable.
 Navigate to the `ios` folder in your project, then open the `.xcworkspace` file within it using Xcode.